 Painting Myself Bright Pink

-But that wasn’t going to happen.
+But that wasn’t to be.

 Grounded for Six Weeks